ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 A good amount of effort for teams onboarding is getting up to speed with all of the features in Rust.

-## Syntax
+## New Syntax

-At this point in Rust's life, new features should have pass high bar of scrutiny to be accept.
+At this point in Rust's life, new features should have pass high bar of scrutiny to be accepted.
 This is especially true for features that introduce new syntax.
-We already have a lot of syntax in Rust relatively to other languages.
+We already have a lot of syntax in Rust relative to other languages.
 Adding new syntax is a tradeoff between making things easier to write (and sometimes read) while requiring users to be aware of this semantics behind the syntax.

 Every time we add a new keyword it adds more things for the user to be familiar with to understand what a program does.